RustyKozak/tumbr-config-ui/README.md

 ## Contributions

 Help is always welcomed, for feature developement I'd like to stay as close to the roadmap as possible, but feel free to submit PRs for bugs.

+## Developement

+This part will be updated shortly along with the branching strategy.